Texas megachurch accepts senior pastor’s resignation after allegations of ‘inappropriate relationship’ with a minor - KESQ

 (CNN) — A Dallas-area megachurch accepted the resignation of senior pastor Robert Morris on Tuesday after allegations of a past inappropriate relationship with a 12-year-old surfaced last week.

-In a statement obtained by CNN affiliate WFAA, the Board of Elders of Gateway Church said that prior to June 14, they didn’t have all the facts of the abuse.
+The Board of Elders of Gateway Church said in a statement Tuesday that prior to June 14, they didn’t have all the facts of the abuse.

-The board said it has retained a law firm to conduct an independent review of the report of past abuse to fully understand the events that took place from 1982-1987.

 “The elders’ prior understanding was that Morris’s extramarital relationship, which he discussed many times throughout his ministry, was with ‘a young lady’ and not abuse of a 12-year-old child,” the statement reads.